Performance Improvement Plans

 Pro Tip: Ensure the manager (or you, if necessary) reviews everything covered in the delivery meeting in detail and recap for the employee who may be overwhelmed.
 Ask questions of the employee but don’t expect clear responses in all cases.
 Note the purpose of the PIP very clearly for the employee and review the suggested support.
 Make sure you express that, given what the company understands of the situation, these specific recommendations were made, but if the employee has any other suggestions on support they need they should bring it up as soon as possible.
 Ask questions about where the employee wants to see their career go and what areas they feel they need to grow in to get there.
 Asking these kinds of questions can sometimes unearth deep misunderstandings that have been in place for a long time about things as fundamental as the essential elements of the current role and the reason for the manager’s expectations.

-Step 10: Check-ins Between HR and the Manager
+Step 10: Check in With HR and the Manager

 There’s no such thing as overcommunication during a PIP.
 If performance drops instead of improving, you as HR need to be told about it the day it happens so that you can monitor the situation.
 This is especially true in shorter plans like 30-day PIPs.